Heat pumps

 What is a heat pump?

 A heat pump is a fridge running backwards.
 Instead of moving heat out of a small box, it moves heat into your home from the air or ground outside.
-It uses electricity to do the work, but for every 1 kWh of electricity it uses, it delivers 3–4 kWh of heat — which is why it can heat your home for less than a gas boiler does, even with electricity costing more per kWh than gas.
+It uses electricity to do the work, but for every 1 kWh of electricity it uses, it delivers 3–4 kWh of heat.
+That is why it can heat your home for less than a gas boiler does, even with electricity costing more per kWh than gas.

 Do heat pumps work in cold weather?

 Yes.
-Modern UK air-source heat pumps are tested to operate at -20°C and remain efficient down to about -10°C in real-world use — well below typical UK winter lows.
+Modern UK air-source heat pumps are tested to operate at -20°C and remain efficient down to about -10°C in real-world use.
+That is well below typical UK winter lows.
 Norway, where winter temperatures regularly drop below -20°C, has heat pumps in 6 of every 10 homes.
 The 'heat pumps don't work in winter' claim is one of the most persistent UK retrofit myths, and it's wrong.

 Will a heat pump work in my old British home?